Isle of Dogs (film): Portrayal of Japanese culture

 At a climactic moment, the movie rejects the notion of universal legibility, placing the onus of interpretation solely upon the American audience ...
 This is a sly subversion, in which the Japanese evince an agency independent of foreign validation.
 Indeed, to say that the scene dehumanizes the Japanese is to assume the primacy of an English-speaking audience.
 Such logic replicates the very tyranny of language that Isle of Dogs attempts to erode.

+Japanese composer Ryuichi Sakamoto said in an interview to GQ Magazine regarding the film: "I think it's a well-crafted movie.
+Its aesthetic is so perfect, I think.
+People could enjoy that.
+But as a Japanese, you know, to me, it's kind of the same thing again.
+Old Hollywood movies, they always used their mixed image of Japanese or Chinese or Korean or Vietnamese.
+It's a wrong stereotypical image of Asian people.
+So I cannot take it."

 Accolades

 Isle of Dogs received two Academy Awards, BAFTAs, and Golden Globe Award nominations for Best Animated Feature and Original Score, making it the first PG-13 rated animation to be nominated for these awards.